JakeRoxs/AA-Tweaker/README.md

 # Can I use this app instead of AA Phenotype Patcher?

 Yes you can.
-If you are on Android Auto 6.0 or superior, be sure to re-do the patch of custom apps.
-This is because AA Phenotype Patcher has not been updated with the new methods.
+With Android Auto being updated, Phenotype Patcher does not have a suitable method anymore due to Android Auto's changes.

 # How is this different from Sensible Android Auto: Xposed?

 This app doesn't need Xposed, which in some cases is one more pain to have.
-Also, it should survive Android Auto updates (unless the flag are changed) without any user modification.
+Also, it should survive Android Auto updates (as long as the flags don't need edits) without any user intrvention.

 # Can I use this app instead of Sensible Android Auto: Xposed?